sebcarss/sebcarss.github.io.repo/README.md

 ## Running in development
+### Locally
+This is the best option if you want to just test on you local machine using the web browser and emulator for mobile.

+`gatsby develop`

+Then go to http://localhost:8000/ to see your site and it will update automagically when you change a React component

+### On your local area network
+If you want to test on a real device then you can do so over your LAN.

 `gatsby develop --host <computer-name>.local`

-Then go to http://localhost:8000/ to see your site and it will update automagically when you change a React component.
+Then go to http://<computer-name>.local:8000/ to see your site and it will update automagically when you change a React component.

 To view the site on a mobile device go to http://<computer-name>.local:8000/

+## Testing the Production site
+`gatsby build && gatsby serve`

 ## Publishing to www.sebcarss.com
 Update the version in the configfile, e.g. `version 1.0.1` then run `gatsby deploy`

 This will delete all the files in `public/` then run `gatsby build` and finally call the ./deployToGithub.sh script to push the changes to the `sebcarss.github.io` repository.

-### TODO: Imporoving deployment with CICD
-Create a Jenkins server using a Raspberry Pi to poll the `sebcarss.github.io.repo` for changes and to run `gatsby build` against the repo then push the contents of the `/public/` folder to `sebcarss.github.io` automatically, overriding the entire contents in the repo.

 # Getting Started with Gatsby
 ## gatsby-starter-hello-world